Luizon/Luizon/README.md

 ## Hey there 👋🏽
-My name is Luis Cárdenas and I love learn and make new stuff 💻.
-I'm always making something and sometimes I share it.
+My name is Luis Cárdenas and I love to learn and make new stuff 💻.

 I'm a software engineer looking for improve my soft and hard skills about my career.